eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 ![Query logs](images/loganalytics.png)

-> 💡 It can also take 1-2 minutes for the console output of an Azure Container Apps microservice to be read into Log
+> 💡 Remember that it can take around 1-2 minutes for the console output of an Azure Container Apps microservice to be
-> Analytics.
+> ingested into Log Analytics.

 ## Scaling Azure Container Apps

 Azure Container Apps allows you to scale your containers based on your requirements.
 By default, ACA is set to scale from 0 to 10 replicas, and the default scaling rule uses HTTP scaling.
-Let's go to Azure portal and check the Scale rule settings.
+Let's go to the Azure portal and check the Scale rule settings.

 ![Hello World](images/helloworld-scale.png)

-As you can see in the above image, the default scaling rule is set to scale from 0 to 10 replicas.
-You can also see the current number of replicas is 1.
+As shown in the image above, the default scaling rule is set to scale from 0 to 10 replicas.
+You can also see that the current number of replicas is 1.
 In case you don't want auto-scaling and want to set the number of replicas to a fixed number, you can use the below command to update the instance count.